 - Myth: A drug dependent person has to hit rock bottom before they can get better.

-Truth: Recovery can start at any time, why not as soon as possible?
-There is no need for your loved one to suffer longer or to lose everything in order to start the recovery process.
+Truth: Recovery can start at any time.
+Why not as soon as possible?
+There is no need for your loved one to suffer longer or lose everything to start the recovery process.

 Truth: Relapse is not an end or a failure.
 This could mean that a different treatment approach is necessary.
 Recovery is an individual journey and process.